 IFRS9 Financial Instruments - The standard introduces extensive changes to the classification and measurement of financial assets including new classifications, measurement of fair value and the recognition of gains and losses.
-One of the main features is the change from losses based on incurred loss to one based on " expected credit loss."
+One of the main features is the change from losses based on incurred loss to one based on "expected credit loss."
 Given the financial instruments (investment methods) utilised by the Council, the impacts arising are not considered to be material upon the financial statements.
 However, there will be some impact with regards to consideration of the standard in relation to investment property assets held by the Council.
 Further assessment will be undertaken in preparation for the production of the 2018/19 IFRS 15 Revenue from Goods and Services - The standard will require local authorities to recognise revenue in such a way that it represents the transfer of promised good or services to the recipient (customer) in an amount that reflects the consideration to which the authority expects to be entitled in exchange for those goods or services.
-Following initial consideration of the standard would have a material impact on revenue recognition in the financial statements.
-Further assessment will be undertaken in preparation of the standard would have a material impact on revenue recognition in the financial statements.
-Further assessment will be undertaken in preparation of the standard would have a material impact on revenue recognition in the financial statements.
+Following initial consideration of the nature of and range of income streams to the Council, it is not expected that application of the standard would have a material impact on revenue recognition in the financial statements.
+Further assessment will be undertaken in preparation for the production of the 2018/2019 accounts.